 This paper uses a distance from prisoners' homes to their prison as an instrument.
-With the instrumental variable approach and some conditions, the estimated coefficient β{visit} in the equation (1) is the local average treatment effect (LATE) of visitation (Imbens and Angrist, 1994).
+With the instrumental variable approach and some conditions, the estimated coefficient β{visit} in the equation (1) is the local average treatment effect (LATE) of visitation (Imbens and Angrist, 1994): the average treatment effect among the compliers.
+In this context, a complier is someone who can experience visitation if assigned to a nearby prison but not if assigned to a distant prison.
 For the estimation of the LATE, this paper assumes the following conditions: (1) the distance correlates with the visitation variable (relevance), (2) the distance is correlated with an outcome variable only through the visitation variable (exclusion restriction), and (3) visitation decreases with distance (monotonicity).

-Relevance and monotonicity are confirmed in Figure 8.
-Figure 8 plots visitation experience and distance.
+Relevance and monotonicity are confirmed in Figure 7.
+Figure 7 plots visitation experience and distance.
 Both figures show that the longer the distance, the lower the fraction of prisoners that experiences visitation.
 The extensive margins of visitation seem to have a linear relationship.
 However, the means of the intensive margins drop more at a lower distance.
 The non-linear relationship for intensive margins was also found in Lee (2019).
 Hence, the figures support the relevance and monotonicity conditions of the instrumental variable.